-The Academy's current level of reserves (defined as restricted general funds, excluding pension reserve, plus the balance on unrestricted funds) is £228,340 (2019: £92,256) of which £50,442 (2019: £34,499) is free reserves (that is, total funds less the amount held in fixed assets and restricted funds).
+The Academy's current level of reserves (defined as restricted general funds, excluding pension reserve, plus the balance on unrestricted funds) is £330,904 (2020: £228,340) of which £108,807 (2020: £50,442) is free reserves (that is, total funds less the amount held in fixed assets and restricted funds).

 The current level of reserves is marginally less than our target level of free cash reserves.
 Appropriate steps continue to be taken to increase the free cash reserves.
 The steps include managing top up fees and as we move into our new build there should be a reduction in overhead costs.
+Waiting to update once we have figures.